zhaoqigu/LLM-for-V-V/README.md

 Bridge Syntax Gap: Automate the transformation of Umple models into NuSMV code.

-Leverage Few-Shot Learning: Utilize ChatGPT’s ability to generalize patterns and generate reliable outputs using example-based learning.
+Leverage Few-Shot Learning: Utilize ChatGPT’s capability to generalize patterns and generate equivelent outputs using example-based learning.

 Efficiency: Reduce manual translation effort and ensure correctness in mapping rules.